masagrator/FLiNSGM/Civilization VI/Readme.md

 1. Unpack `main` from `exefs` and `Vanilla_en_US_iOS.xml` from `romfs/Base/Assets/Text`
 2. Load `main` to `Ghidra` using `Ghidra Switch Loader`
 3. Run auto-analyze.
-4. While auto-analyze is working translate `Vanilla_en_US_iOS.xml` to your language (this is the only file that doesn't exist or is not translated fully for unsupported languages - but is used by Nintendo Switch.
+4. While auto-analyze is working, translate `Vanilla_en_US_iOS.xml` to your language (this is the only file that doesn't exist or is not translated fully for unsupported languages - but is used by Nintendo Switch.
 You can try to find if this file exists for your language and copy-paste lines that are translated)
-5. When auto-analyze is finished find string `ja-` (use Search -> Memory, it's not converted to string by Ghidra analyzer because it's too short) and check its references.
+5. When auto-analyze is finished, find string `ja-` (use Search -> Memory, it's not converted to string by Ghidra analyzer because it's too short) and check its references.
 We are searching for function that looks like this (based on 1.2.8):
 ```
 void * FUN_7100ec246c(void *param_1,int param_2)